 Morning time seems to be a buzz word lately.
-We have been doing a form of it for eleven years in our home I call table time.
-Anyway you name it, it is a wonderful way for the family to be together at a specific time of day to read, write or learn about topics as a group.
+We have been doing a form of it for thirteen years in our home I call table time.
+Anyway, you name it, it is a wonderful way for the family to be together at a specific time of day to read, write or learn about topics as a group.

 I believe it can become the most important part of the day.
 I was recently asked to give ideas on a simple nature morning time and what topics or lessons could be included.
 Here are my thoughts: